michaelbilow/issho/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `issho` for local development.

-1. Fork the `issho` repo on GitHub.
+1. Fork the `issho` repo on GitHub, and install the pre-commit hooks.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/issho.git
+    $ pre-commit install

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::